UTSA-CS-3443/LifeSync/README.md

 - Ensure you have internet access to clone the repository.

 ### How to Use
 - The application will open directly to a page simulating the week.
-It will include Tasks, Notes and Events (roughly 3-5 for each).
+It will include Tasks, Notes, and Events (roughly 3-5 for each).
 To add a new Activity, click on the middle-bottom button.
 It will open a page where you can add a new Activity.
-Each Activity is added by type; Notes, Tasks and Events.
+Each Activity is added by type: Notes, Tasks, and Events.

 ## Known Issues
 - Our program only reads and does not write.
-- Our program only has a selected amount of dates, if run after our range the application might be blank.
+- Our program only has a selected amount of dates; if run after our range, the application might be blank.